Kazakhs: Mongolia

 In the 19th century, the advance of the Russian Empire troops pushed Kazakhs to neighboring countries.
 In around 1860, part of the Middle Jüz Kazakhs came to Mongolia and were allowed to settle down in Bayan-Ölgii, Western Mongolia and for most of the 20th century they remained an isolated, tightly knit community.

-Ethnic Kazakhs (so-called Altaic Kazakhs or Altai-Kazakhs) live predominantly in Western Mongolia in Bayan-Ölgii Province (88.7% of the total population) and Khovd Province (11.5% of the total population, living primarily in Khovd city, Khovd sum and Buyant sum).
-In addition, a number of Kazakh communities can be found in various cities and towns spread throughout the country.
-Some of the major population centers with a significant Kazakh presence include Ulaanbaatar 90% in khoroo #4 of Nalaikh düüreg, Töv and Selenge provinces, Erdenet, Darkhan, Bulgan, Sharyngol (17.1% of population total) and Berkh cities.
+Ethnic Kazakhs (so-called Altaic Kazakhs or Altai-Kazakhs) live predominantly in Western Mongolia in Bayan-Ölgii Province (88.7% of the total population) and Khovd Province (11.5% of the total population, mostly in Khovd city, Khovd and Buyant sums).
+Additionally, a number of Kazakh communities can be found in various cities and towns spread throughout the country.
+Some of the major population centers with a significant Kazakh presence include Ulaanbaatar (90% in khoroo #4 of Nalaikh düüreg), Töv and Selenge provinces, Erdenet, Darkhan, Bulgan, Sharyngol (17.1% of population total) and Berkh cities.

+Kazakhs face prejudice and discrimination in Mongolia.
+For example, Mongolian president Punsalmaagiin Ochirbat made remarks near the end of his term in 1997 about his intention to sterilise all Kazakhs in Mongolia if they refused to leave the country within 24 hours.
+His remarks were received negatively by the press and human rights organisations.
+The Office of the United Nations High Commissioner for Human Rights (OHCHR) has set frameworks to put an end to online discrimination of minorities as part of their programs in Mongolia, and in 2017 the OHCHR reported a temporary cessation of ethnic tensions.
+Fears over the reemergence of tensions have been raised due to funding cuts to the OHCHR's programs.

+United States

 Uzbekistan

-As of the beginning of 2021, more than 821000 ethnic Kazakhs lived in Uzbekistan.
+As of the beginning of 2021, more than 821,000 ethnic Kazakhs lived in Uzbekistan.
+They live mostly in Karakalpakstan and northern Uzbekistan.

 Iran

-During the Qajar period, Iran bought Kazakh slaves who were falsely masqueraded as Kalmyks by slave dealers from the Khiva and Turkmens.
+During the Qajar period, Iran bought Kazakh slaves who were falsely masqueraded as Kalmyks by Khivan and Turkmen slave traders.

 Kazakhs of the Aday tribe inhabited the border regions of the Russian Empire with Iran since the 18th century.
 The Kazakhs made up 20% of the population of the Trans-Caspian region according to the 1897 census.
 As a result of the Kazakhs' rebellion against the Russian Empire in 1870, a significant number of Kazakhs became refugees in Iran.

 Iranian Kazakhs live mainly in Golestan Province in northern Iran.
 According to ethnologue.org, in 1982 there were 3000 Kazakhs living in the city of Gorgan.
 Since the fall of the Soviet Union, the number of Kazakhs in Iran decreased because of emigration to their historical motherland.